FREQUENTLY ASKED QUESTIONS - Diving In Socorro

 The boat will arrive at the first dive site around 4:00PM on the next day, and our guests will have the opportunity to do 1 or 2 dives the first day at the Socorro Islands.
 Every day after that we schedule 4 dives per day.
 The only exception to that is when we dive Roca Partida because the diving at this location is deeper and, therefore, we limit the diving to 3 dives for safety considerations.
 We cannot give you a more specific diving schedule because the captain goes where diving conditions are best, but under normal conditions each 9 to 11 day trip includes 5 to 7 1/2 days of diving and the opportunity to do about 20-22 to 27-29 dives.
 After the last full day of diving at the Socorro Islands and after the last dive of the day we start our return back to harbor.
 The boat returns to harbor around 8:00PM or 9:00PM and our guests will spend their last night on the boat in harbor.

 After breakfast on the last date of the trip, our guests will disembark the boat by no later than 9:00AM.
 If their flights depart in the morning or early afternoon, then our guests will go directly from the boat to the airport and our representative in Cabo San Lucas will help them procure transportation paid via cash then.
-If their flights depart in the mid to late afternoon then they can be transported to our 2018 host hotel at The Bahia Hotel & Beach House (at no additional charge.
+If their flights depart in the mid to late afternoon then they can be transported to our host hotel, The Bahia Hotel & Beach House, at no additional charge.
 The Bahia Hotel & Beach House welcome our guests to relax and use their facilities free of charge, provided they purchase food and beverage during their time there.
 The concierge at the hotel will help to procure paid transportation from the hotel to the airport when the time arrives for their departure.

 WHAT AIRLINES FLY THERE AND TO WHAT AIRPORT?